 - American College of Trust and Estate Counsel

-- Rochelle Zell Jewish High School, Board of Directors
+- Rochelle Zell Jewish High School, Executive Committee and Board of Directors

 - Leading Lawyer, Leading Lawyers Network

 - Named as One of the Nation's Top 100 Attorneys in 2007 by Worth Magazine